sailfish009/mydl_C/.github/CONTRIBUTING.md

 Complete your CLA here: <https://code.facebook.com/cla>

 ## License
-By contributing to detectron2, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.
+By contributing to mydl, you agree that your contributions will be licensed under the LICENSE file in the root directory of this source tree.